robmiller/jekyll-resize/README.md

 end
 ```

 Now you can use the `resize` filter in your markdown or HTML, for a JPEG or PNG file.
+Here the max height and max width are 800 pixels:

 ```liquid
 {{ "my-image.png" | resize: "800x800>" }}